-They help you to understand what can cause harm and how these can be reduced.
-The risk to you can be more than a costly fine – the resulting negative publicity can damage your reputation beyond repair!
+Risk assessments help you to understand potential causes of harm and how these can be reduced.
+The risk to you can be more than a costly fine – the resulting negative publicity can damage your reputation beyond repair.

 This is where having Ellis Whittam’s Health & Safety support making sure you are compliant is vital.

 Suitable and Sufficient

 The Management Regulations explain that risk assessments must be ‘suitable and sufficient’.
 However, rather unhelpfully, the regulations don’t go on to define what this means.